jordan-berger/looptips/sbspy-fix.md

 * `Y` to confirm writing the changes</br>
 * `Enter` to save it with the same file name</br>

-3. Change permissions on the script so that it is executable
+**3. Change permissions on the script so that it is executable**

 `chmod +x fix_comms_script.sh`

-4. Add a line to crontab to schedule the script to run every 10 minutes enter the crontab editor by entering:
+**4. Add a line to crontab to schedule the script to run every 10 minutes enter the crontab editor by entering:**

 `crontab -e`